 Yet while the movie was extremely successful, it faced challenges.
-Script changes happened up until the production began, and some of the cast members hadn’t signed their contract until it was down to the wire.
+Script changes continued until the production began, and some of the cast members hadn’t signed their contracts until it was down to the wire.

 Go behind the scenes of the cult-classic sci-fi thriller below!

 1. Astronauts and Disneyland were an inspiration.

 Crichton was inspired by the training at the Kennedy Space Center, where astronauts studied to have automatic, almost robotic responses in high risk situations.
 Disneyland helped as well thanks to their humanized robots which interacted with guests.
 Originally, Crichton was going to write a novel before he realized that a movie would allow the cinematic elements to pop more.
 “That whole last half hour of the film is essentially silent.
 That's what I wanted to do.
 Make that a silent picture with no dialogue."

 Yul Brynner was impressive!
 He did all of his own stunts (such as falling out of a window), rather than relying on a double.
 His best moment though is when he meets his demise.
 The finale’s big face melting sequence was accomplished using bicarbonate, water, and good acting.
 One stunt proved to be especially dangerous...
 Brynner wore contracts to make his eyes look metallic like a robot.
 When Richard Benjamin accidently fired his prop gun too soon, the contacts helped protect Brynner’s eyes.
 Fun fact – Brynner wore the same outfit as he did in The Magnificent Seven.